 Eleven years ago, a Senior Editor at a highly prestigious publication told me: “Looks like we’re going to get a new Editor-in-Chief.
 They’re always so brilliant and the only thing that exceeds how brilliant they are is how arrogant they are.
 We still do great work in spite of him, because of our professionalism, but it would sure be great to have a chief who is as motivating and inspiring as they are brilliant.
 I think we are all pretty self-motivated and a carrot would work much better with us than a stick.”

 There are few things I find as satisfying as coming up with creative solutions to such challenges and I truly valued this friend of mine, so I took her challenge to heart.

 I slept on it and then spoke to her and said, “I think that could be a simple problem to solve” (it’s amazing how easy it is to come up with ‘outside the box’ solutions when you’re not it that box).

 I suggested the following: If I were the CEO of your parent company, I would ask every person on your publication to take out two sheets of paper.

-On the first, I would have them list all the attributes describing a person that would bring out the best in them, cause them to not just go the extra yard, but an extra mile to produce top notch work and cause them to wake up each morning and think, ‘I can’t wait to go to work.’
+On the first, I would have them articulate going forward all the attributes describing a person that would bring out the best in them, cause them to not just go the extra yard, but an extra mile to produce top notch work and cause them to wake up each morning and think, ‘I can’t wait to go to work.’
 Most of all I would want that to be a person where at the end of their careers, they would say, ‘My best years as a writer were when I worked under (their name).